xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-    -- enh(dkulp) Start work on Import of channels from LSP msq files -- enh(dkulp) Allow Fire to be from top/left/right/bottom   Fixes #245 (kind of) -- enh(dkulp) Allow effects to provide a "pre-rendered" background for display on the grid.
+    -- enh(dkulp) Prompt if changes before close or open of new file.
+Fixes #247 -- enh(dkulp) Start work on Import of channels from LSP msq files -- enh(dkulp) Allow Fire to be from top/left/right/bottom   Fixes #245 (kind of) -- enh(dkulp) Allow effects to provide a "pre-rendered" background for display on the grid.
 Update "SKips" effect to use it.  (provides scroll performance enhancement)